bighnesh0404/SetupStuff/Git/README.md

 If you want a Folder for Git in the Start Menu, just click Next.<br>
 If you do not want it, then just select the checkbox `Dont create a Start Menu Folder`.<br>
-My advice would be, just leave stuff as it is and just click Next.<br>
+My advice would be, just leave stuff as it is and just click _Next_.<br>

 ![Start Menu](img/05.png)